nrfconnect/sdk-nrf/doc/nrf/ug_matter_creating_accessory.rst

 Clusters appropriate for a single device type such as a sensor or a light bulb are organized into an addressable container that is called an endpoint.

 An application can implement appropriate callback functions to be informed about specific cluster state changes.
-These functions can be used to alter device's behavior when the state of a cluster is changing as a result of some external event.
+These functions can be used to alter the device's behavior when the state of a cluster is changing as a result of some external event.

 Read the following sections for detailed steps about how to expand the Matter template sample.